Design process

 There may be a need for multiple Certificates of Work if the design work is carried out by multiple designers or there is specialist design work required, such as a project that involves both a structural Chartered Professional Engineer and a specialist fire designer.
 In providing the certificate of work in this example, the designers must:

-• State the parts of the work they carried out, having applied the skill and care reasonably required of a competent design professional;
+• State the parts of the work they carried out, having applied the skill and care reasonably required of a competent design professional.

 • State that all of the RBW design work in the Certificate of Work complies with the relevant parts of the Building Code (as per the wording on the Certificate).